leechseed/leechseed2/OBSIDIAN_CATALOG/LIBRARY/00_THEORY OF COMPOSITION/00001_BAL - Narratology Introduction/00001C_BAL - Narratology Introduction.md

 - **Narrative Predictions and Implications:**
   - The description predicts the doomed nature of Felix and Robin's relationship, setting the tone for the narrative.
   - It showcases the inherent paradoxes and complexities in descriptive narrative, especially in <mark style="background: #FFF3A3A6;">modernist literature</mark>.

-- **Role of Ekphrasis in the Description:**
-  - The passage uses ekphrasis (description of a non-existent painting) to enhance the narrative, questioning the relationship between the visual and textual representation.

 - **Interplay Between Focalization and Narrative:**
   - The <mark style="background: #FFF3A3A6;">focalization through Felix guides the reader's perception, but the narrative direction shifts, challenging the reader's expectations.</mark>